Policy as code

 Automatic reversal

-If a cooldown policy is updated, disabled, or deleted, packages will be reevaluated.
+If a cooldown policy is updated, disabled, or deleted, packages will be re-evaluated.
 This is different from other policies that only apply to cached packages and do not have automatic reversal.

 How it works